Best Cleric Spells in D&D 5e: Support, Control, and ‘Save the Party’ Picks

 - Control threats (deny enemy turns/positions)

-- Win slow (buffs that make the party snowball)
+- Win slow (buffs that let the party snowball)

 A practical “best cleric spells” prep list